-Georgia practises exclusively in commercial litigation with a core specialism in insolvency and restructuring, banking and finance and professional liability (predominantly breach of trust, breach of fiduciary duty and civil fraud).
+Georgia practises exclusively in commercial litigation, specialising in insolvency and restructuring, banking and finance and professional liability (predominantly breach of trust, breach of fiduciary duty and civil fraud).
 Georgia acts for the full range of financial institutions and professionals, both domestic and international, and she is particularly experienced in matters which traverse her areas of expertise and have cross-border or jurisdictional issues.

-Georgia is a highly regarded advocate and habitually appears as sole counsel in the High Court (on appeal and at first instance) in both trials and interlocutory hearings.
-She also maintains a strong advisory and drafting practice.
+Georgia is a highly regarded advocate and habitually appears as sole counsel in the High Court on appeal and at first instance (in both trials and interlocutory applications) in high value and complex commercial litigation.
+Georgia combines her busy court diary with a strong advisory and drafting practice.

-Recent highlights of Georgia’s High Court practice include the following, in all of which Georgia appeared as sole counsel:
+Recent highlights of Georgia’s High Court advocacy, advisory and drafting practice include the following, in all of which Georgia appeared or acted as sole counsel:

 - Application for a retrospective administration order in circumstances in which the appointment of the applicants as administrators may have ended more than 12 months prior to the application by virtue of a defective extension where the consent of hundreds of international investors with claims exceeding £4.5 million, who should have been treated as secured creditors as holders of equitable liens, was not obtained.
-Significant judgment considering whether there are any means by which a retrospective administration order can be in effect backdated for more than 364 days.
+Significant judgment determining that a retrospective administration order cannot be backdated for more than 364 days and that the post-Brexit legislation applies to administration orders made after IP completion day but backdated before the end of the transition period.
 Retrospective administration order plus an extension obtained: Duffy & Anor v Mederco (Cardiff) Ltd EWHC 386 (Ch).